iLink-CyberShARE/is-cuco-kg/README.md

 IS-CUCO Knowledge Graph

 # How to Use
-Download is-cuco-kg.rdf and open using an ontology editor (e.g. protege).
+Download is-cuco-kg.rdf and open using an ontology editor (e.g. Protege).

 # Contributors
 Bianca Alvarez (UTEP)